keewenaw/dvwa-guide-2019/low/Challenge 12: XSS (Stored).md

 <img src="https://github.com/keewenaw/dvwa-guide-2019/blob/master/low/screenshots/xssstestalert.png" width="500">

 We could in theory test the "Name" field as well, but the code snippet above gets truncated.
-When we inspect the source code, we see that the form restricts "Name" input to 10 characters and "Message" input to 50 characters.
+When we inspect the source code, we see why - the form restricts "Name" input to 10 characters and "Message" input to 50 characters.

 <img src="https://github.com/keewenaw/dvwa-guide-2019/blob/master/low/screenshots/xssstestsource.png" width="500">